yearn/yearn-devdocs/docs/getting-started/products/ylockers/overview.md

 yLockers are a category of assets built by Yearn designed to tokenize locked governance positions in external DeFi protocols.
 This asset type is often called a "Liquid Locker".

-To achieve this, Yearn has deployed a system of smart contracts that allows users to permissionlessly max-lock their governance tokens to a central Yearn in exchange for a yLocker token (e.g., yCRV, yPRISMA, etc.) at a rate of 1:1.
+To achieve this, Yearn has deployed a system of smart contracts that allows users to permissionlessly max-lock their governance tokens to Yearn in exchange for a yLocker token (e.g., yCRV, yPRISMA, etc.) at a rate of 1:1.

 The benefit of doing this is to provide the end user with a fully transferrable and liquid token that can still receive a share of governance benefits like yield or voting power depending on the protocol.
 No longer is there a need to lock up your asset value for up to 4 full years!